 Felony Violation of Probation Sentence

-If your original sentence was under advisement (HYTA, MIP deferral, etc…), delayed sentence (MCL 771.1), or under the Domestic Violence Statute (MCL 769.4a), you have a tremendous amount to lose.
-A finding of a probation violation may result in termination of any advisement or other special sentencing consideration.
-Many highly experienced defense attorneys have been successful in convincing a judge to keep the advisement or deferral status, even if there was a probation violation.
+If your original sentence was under advisement (HYTA, MIP deferral, etc.), delayed sentence (MCL 771.1), or under the Domestic Violence Statute (MCL 769.4a), you have a tremendous amount to lose.
+A probation violation finding may result in the termination of any advisement or other special sentencing treatment.
+Many highly experienced defense attorneys have successfully convinced a judge to keep the advisement or deferral status even if there was a probation violation.

-“Should I have a Probation Violation Attorney?”
+“Should I have an attorney for a probation violation?”

-In a word…YES!
-If jail, probation, money, or your future are important to you, it would be very unwise to represent yourself for a violation of probation or trust your fate to a court appointed lawyer that barely knows you or your background.
+In a word, YES!
+If jail, additional probation, money, or your future are important to you, it would be unwise to represent yourself in a violation of probation hearing or trust your fate to a court-appointed lawyer who barely knows you or your background.
 Do you know the rules?
 Do you know what court rules are applicable?
 Do you know the rules of evidence?
 Do you know what alternatives are available?
 Do you know how to score the sentencing guidelines?
-Only a lawyer with many years of experience as a Michigan Criminal Defense Attorney is qualified to get you the best possible outcome in your case and help you avoid jail when possible.
-If you needed a major medical problem, would you want to be treated by a general practice or discount doctor or would you insist on a specialist?
+Only a lawyer with many years of experience as a Michigan criminal defense attorney is qualified to get you the best possible outcome in your case and help you avoid jail when possible.
+If you needed a major medical procedure, would you want to be treated by a general practice or discount doctor, or would you insist on a specialist?
 Simply, you want the best lawyer you can get.

 Top Rated Violation of Probation Defense Attorney